Skip to content

 Nurture involves listening and responding.
 Everything is verbalised – with an emphasis on the adults engaging with our children in reciprocal shared activities.
 Our children respond to being valued and thought of as individuals – in practice this involves noticing and praising even the smallest of achievements.

-4. Language is a vital means of Communication:
+Language is a vital means of Communication

-Language is more than a skill to be learnt, it is the way of putting feelings into words.
+Language is more than a skill to be learnt, it is a way of putting feelings into words.
 Children often ‘act out’ their feelings as they lack the vocabulary to ‘name’ how they feel.
 We encourage informal opportunities for talking about and sharing our thoughts and feelings.
 Words are used instead of actions to express feelings and opportunities are created for extended conversations or for encouraging imaginative play to understand the feelings of others.

-5. All Behaviour is Communication:
+All Behaviour is Communication

 This principle underlies the adult response to a child's challenging behaviour – “Given what I know about this child, what are they trying to tell me?”
 Understanding what a child is communicating through behaviour helps us to respond in a firm but non-punitive way.
 If the child feels their behaviour is understood, it can help to diffuse difficult situations.

-We ensure that transitions are managed appropriately e.g. between home and school, between sessions, between working with different adults etc. Changes in routine can be difficult for children and they need to be carefully managed with preparation and support.
+We ensure that transitions are managed appropriately, e.g. between home and school, between sessions, between working with different adults etc. Changes in routine can be difficult for children, and they need to be carefully managed with preparation and support.
 We have additional support for children who find transitions particularly difficult.

 Specific nurture groups are run in our school by fully trained members of our Inclusion and Pastoral Team.
 These groups are intensive, focused, short-term interventions for children with social, emotional and mental health difficulties which may make it harder for them to learn in a mainstream classroom.
 These groups are an intervention which are put in place in conjunction with parents and there are specific targets that are worked towards with regular reviews.

 The aim of our nurture groups is to replace missing early experiences by developing positive pupil relationships with both teachers and peers in a supportive environment.
 Within our nurture groups, there is a special emphasis on language development and communication: nothing is taken for granted and everything is clearly explained by the staff, with the help of demonstrations and (where helpful) physical gestures.
 Pupils are given the time they need to both listen and be listened to.
-Nurture groups are also designed to give pupils vital opportunities for social learning – for example by encouraging them to share ‘snack time’ and to help other children in the group.
+Nurture groups are also designed to give pupils vital opportunities for social learning – for example, by encouraging them to share ‘snack time’ and to help other children in the group.

 To find out more about Nurture Groups, please click the link below: